 Let people know when you head out

-At all times, but especially right now, staying safe is important and it’s good to let someone know when you are going out for a ride before you leave.
+Staying safe is important and it’s good to let someone know when you are going out for a ride before you leave.
 There are a few tools out there that can help you out too.
 If you’re a Strava premium customer, you can make use of the Strava Beacon feature which shares your real-time location with your friends and family (who you choose!) much the same way as the “find your friend” feature on the iPhone works.
-Another option is the emerging app “Busby” which detects if you have an accident and will send a message to your pre-chosen emergency contacts with your exact location on What Three Words if you don’t respond after a bump.
+Another option is the safety app “Flare” (formally Busby) which detects if you have an accident and will send a message to your pre-chosen emergency contacts with your exact location on What Three Words if you don’t respond after a bump.
 There are plenty of other options on App stores that have similar features as well to choose from.

 The best option is always the safe option.
 If you’re unsure, best to stay at home.
 There are so many great ways to stay motivated inside with online training platforms such as Zwift to keep you motivated over the winter.
 If you do go outside, please ensure you are remaining within the current guidance and stay safe.